Lords of the Deep: Legacy

 The film is one of six movies featured in season 12 of Mystery Science Theater 3000.

 Reception

+Variety called it "meek, unsuspenseful... pic behaves like a sprung spring flopping around.
+Even at a scant 82 minutes, it has scenes that drop their pacing to an embarrassing degree."

+The Daytona Daily News said the film "makes even the cheesiest of the 1950s submarine films look good by comparison.

 In Creature Feature, the movie was given one out of five stars, finding it to be an uninspired quickie.